https://www.chefspencil.com

 19. Bahraini Halawa

 This traditional dessert is believed to be a variation of the Omani Halwa.
-It also goes by the name Shawiter Halwa as the family that has been running the sweet shops that sell this dessert for the past 150 years are from the Shawiter family.
+It also goes by the name Shawiter Halwa as the family that has been running the sweet shops that sell this dessert for the past 150 years is from the Shawiter family.

 The jelly-like dessert is cooked at high temperatures and stirred constantly to achieve its unique gelatinous texture.
 A mix of sugar, cardamom, nutmeg, and saffron, it is always best to taste fresh with a sip of Arabic coffee.
 The sweet shops have special tin pots that are used to pack up this sweet.